joonaservald/BudgetFeature/README.md

 ### Architecture

 If this would be developed into a larger feature, then I would first revisit the routing logic and introduce a generic way of routing.
-Real apps and bigger features introduce navigational difficulties that are hard to maintain without it.
+Additionally it would be nice to implement some sort of a factory pattern to be able to build the smaller chunks of the app, and inject dependencies, which also would've been an overkill for this feature.

-I am personally a huge fan of uber/RIBs although I would implement it with less boilerplate and overhead.
-But there are great alternatives and anything that is modular, maintainable and allows to separate business logic from view and navigational logic is a winner.
+I am personally a huge fan of uber/RIBs as it solves all of these issues although I would implement it with less boilerplate and overhea compared to Uber.
+There are other great alternatives and anything that is modular, maintainable and allows to separate business logic from view and navigational logic with proper dependnecy injection is a winner.
 Bonus points if the architecture also helps deal with any possible retention loops, lifecycle issues or other memory leak problems.

 In bigger projects I also like to use project generation (Tuist, XcodeGen, or similar) where possible.
 It was not necessary for this task since it is a SPM package.